redis-rb/redis-client/README.md

 - `reconnect_attempts`: Specify how many times the client should retry to send queries.
 Defaults to `0`.
 Makes sure to read the [reconnection section](#reconnection) before enabling it.
 - `circuit_breaker`: A Hash with circuit breaker configuration.
 Defaults to `nil`.
 See the [circuit breaker section](#circuit-breaker) for details.
 - `protocol:` The version of the RESP protocol to use.
 Default to `3`.
-- `custom`: A user owned value ignored by `redis-client` but available as `Config#custom`.
-This can be used to hold middleware configurations and other user specific metadatas.
+- `custom`: A user-owned value ignored by `redis-client` but available as `Config#custom`.
+This can be used to hold middleware configurations and other user-specific metadata.

 ### Sentinel support